 From burst pipes to sewage backups to leaking water heaters, some of the most common causes of water damage occur in the basement.
 It’s important to act quickly when your basement floods to prevent mold and water damage.
+Below are steps to take when you are experiencing a flooded basement.

 Start Cleaning Your Flooded Basement: